 Just because your nephew took one college class in HTML, this doesn’t mean he can design and code a fully functional website that can support the sales funnel for a business.

 He may be cheap or even free, but you’ll pay dearly for this relationship.
-And that pay will be financially and emotionally based.
+And that payment will be financially and emotionally based.

 Friends and family do not make good developers, designers, or webmasters.